srikat/sticky-genesis-theme-settings/README.md

 A WordPress plugin to add smooth scrolling jump links on the Genesis theme settings page in the WordPress backend.

+Needs Javascript to be enabled in the browser.

+The section links are set to be sticky from 818px and above.

 ![Screenshot](http://d.pr/i/NVvqjb+)

 ## Screencast